-- If the situation warrants, the principal/assistant principal may immediately require a 30-day suspension of transportation privileges or suspension of transportation privileges for the remainder of the school year.
-Failure to comply with the transportation guidelines may result in the following actions: - 1st offense Parents will be notified, and the incident will be addressed appropriate to the offense by the principal/assistant principal.
+If the situation warrants, the principal/assistant principal may immediately require a 30-day suspension of transportation privileges or suspension of transportation privileges for the remainder of the school year.
+Failure to comply with the transportation guidelines may result in the following actions:

+1st offense Parents will be notified, and the incident will be addressed appropriate to the offense by the principal/assistant principal.
 2nd offense 3-day suspension of bus privileges, parents will meet with the principal/assistant principal and the driver/teacher before the student resumes school transportation.
 3rd offense 30-day suspension of bus privileges, parents will meet with the principal/assistant principal and the driver/teacher before the student resumes school transportation.
 4th offense All transportation privileges will be suspended for the remainder of the school year.
-Parents meet with the principal/assistant principal and the driver/teacher before the student principal and the driver/teacher before the suspended for the remainder of the school year.
-Parents meet with the principal/assistant principal and the driver/teacher before the student principal and the driver/teacher before the student principal and the driver/teacher before the suspended for the remainder of the school year.
-Parents meet with the principal/assistant principal and the driver/teacher before the student principal and t
+Parents meet with the principal/assistant principal and the driver/teacher before the student resumes school transportation.